Religious views of Isaac Newton: God as masterful creator

 Newton saw God as the masterful creator whose existence could not be denied in the face of the grandeur of all creation.
 Nevertheless, he rejected Leibniz's thesis that God would necessarily make a perfect world which requires no intervention from the creator.
 In Query 31 of the Opticks, Newton simultaneously made an argument from design and for the necessity of intervention:

 This passage prompted an attack by Leibniz in a letter to his friend Caroline of Ansbach:

 Leibniz's letter initiated the Leibniz-Clarke correspondence, ostensibly with Newton's friend and disciple Samuel Clarke, although as Caroline wrote, Clarke's letters "are not written without the advice of the Chev.
 Newton".

 Clarke complained that Leibniz's concept of God as a "supra-mundane intelligence" who set up a "pre-established harmony" was but a step from atheism: "And as those men, who pretend that in an earthly government things may go on perfectly well without the king himself ordering or disposing of any thing, may reasonably be suspected that they would like very well to set the king aside: so, whosoever contends, that the beings of the world can go on without the continual direction of God...his doctrine does in effect tend to exclude God out of the world".

 In addition to stepping in to re-form the Solar System, Newton invoked God's active intervention to prevent the stars falling in on each other, and perhaps in preventing the amount of motion in the universe from decaying due to viscosity and friction.
 In private correspondence, Newton sometimes hinted that the force of gravity was due to an immaterial influence:

 Leibniz said that such an immaterial influence would be a continual miracle; this was another strand of his debate with Clarke.

 Newton's view has been considered to be close to deism, and several biographers and scholars labelled him as a deist who is strongly influenced by Christianity.
 However, he differed from strict adherents of deism in that he invoked God as a special physical cause to keep the planets in orbits.
 He warned against using the law of gravity to view the universe as a mere machine, like a great clock, saying:

 On the other hand, latitudinarian and Newtonian ideas taken too far resulted in the millenarians, a religious faction dedicated to the concept of a mechanical universe, but finding in it the same enthusiasm and mysticism that the Enlightenment had fought so hard to extinguish.
-Newton may have had some interest in millenarianism, as he wrote about both the Book of Daniel and the Book of Revelation in his Observations Upon the Prophecies.
+Newton showed considerable interest in millenarianism, as he wrote about both the Book of Daniel and the Book of Revelation in his Observations Upon the Prophecies.

 Newton's concept of the physical world provided a model of the natural world that would reinforce stability and harmony in the civic world.